Resume Do’s And Don’ts For Workers Over 50

 - Cloud collaboration tools (Google Docs, Google Sheets, and Dropbox)

-- Remote communication platforms (Zoom, Google Meet, and Microsoft Teams, Slack)
+- Remote communication platforms (Zoom, Google Meet, Microsoft Teams, and Slack)

-And while you’ll need to provide a cell phone number in your contact information section, don’t call it out as such.
-Just list your cell number as your phone number.
-Listing (cell) or an alternate landline would be another sign you’re older and may be out of touch with current trends.
+And while you’ll need to provide a phone number in your contact information section, you can list your cell number if that is your primary number.

 Do Give Your Resume File a Name